erictleung/erictleung.github.io/usesthis.md

 I have a number of computing devices I use for different uses.

+Personally, I use a [HUO JI E-Yooso Z-88 mechanical keyboard](https://smile.amazon.com/gp/product/B01FXF7HFC/).
+It was my first foray into mechanical keyboards.

+As a hobby, I am learning stenography using [The Uni keyboard](https://stenokeyboards.com/products/the-uni).

 ## And what software?

 For coding, I use a number of tools depending on the context and language.
 For